Leveling Rotations and Tips for Blue Mage — Endwalker 6.4

 Overview

-There are two methods of leveling up: being powerleveled by someone at max level, or by solo leveling by killing enemies around your level until you reach level cap.
-I'll explain each method, but it's important to note that there is no practical benefit to leveling solo.
+There are three methods of leveling up: being powerleveled by someone at max level, powerleveling yourself, or by manually solo leveling by killing enemies around your level until you reach level cap.
+I'll explain each method, but it's important to note that there is no practical benefit to manually leveling solo.
 It takes significantly longer and you don't get to "learn" how to play Blue Mage while leveling.
 The game really starts for Blue Mage at max level, so it's better to just get there ASAP.
 For Blue Mage, learning spells from enemies is more akin to leveling up other jobs.
-The actual process of leveling to 70 is merely a formality.
+The actual process of leveling to 80 is merely a formality.

 2.